FBManley/Meme-Getter/README.md

 # Meme-Getter
-Get an api with memes, access memes, click function to see the meme, click to favorite
+Get an api with memes, access memes, click function to see the meme, click to see meme url.

 # MVP
 * Meme API